dfischer/betterfrontend/source/guides/design_patterns/index.md

 ### CSS Method

-If you browse the www.betterfrontend.com source could, you'll see that it uses the CSS method.
+If you browse the www.betterfrontend.com source code, you'll see that it uses the CSS method.

 In the example we use `page_classes` to automatically put a contextual